bactopia/bactopia.github.io/docs/usage-complete.md

 ---------------------------------------------
 Typical pipeline command:

-  bactopia --fastqs samples.txt --datasets datasets/ --species 'Staphylococcus aureus'
+  bactopia --samples samples.txt --datasets datasets/ --species 'Staphylococcus aureus'

 Required Parameters
   ### For Procesessing Multiple Samples
-  --fastqs                      [string]  A FOFN with sample names and paths to
+  --samples                     [string]  A FOFN with sample names and paths to
                                             FASTQ/FASTAs to process

   ### For Processing A Single Sample